- Mentorship Log Sheets or financial proof with the following hours:

 Completion Requirements: 450 program hours

 Orientation is completed with the students Host Advisor/Licensed Teacher Trainer.
-At orientation, students will be introduced to iTPC and be given their log-in and password to their account.
-The HA/LTT will go over the program information with the student.
-Upon completion of the new student orientation, students will begin the training program beginning to view the online Formal Lecture Series and internship hours in their local studio.
+Prior to orientation, students will review all of the lessons prior to Phase 1.
+During orientation the HA/LTT will go over the program information.
+The new student orientation will be the students start date, and the student will begin the training program viewing the online Formal Lecture Series and mentorship hours in their local studio.

 Students will view the online lectures once during their program.
 Students have the option to attend them live in Boulder while enrolled in the program for no additional cost, but it will be in addition to viewing the lectures online once.
 If students are able to attend the live lectures after viewing them online, it will reinforce the information viewed online.
 If students attend the lectures live, these hours can be counted towards Observation and Miscellaneous.